liloman/awesome/README.md

  - The tasklist is shown bottom of screen in a spare widget, not at top as usual.

- - It's came with pomodoro task  ( pomodoroTasks in progress by myself which is going to be great, at least for me ;) )
+ - It's going to came with pomodoro Tasks  ( pomodoroTasks in progress by myself which is going to be great, at least for me ;) )

  - You can configure maximum tasklist window width in rc/theme.lua (theme.tasklist_max_width)